dwavesystems/demos/sudoku/README.rst

 Sudoku Demo
 ===========
-A demo on how to solve a Sudoku with D-Wave Ocean.
+A demo on how to solve a Sudoku puzzle with D-Wave Ocean.

 Code Overview
 -------------